HelloHorizon/SBAC-PAD-18/conf/readme.md

-This folder contains Spark, HDFS and Alluxio configuration.
+This folder contains Spark and Hadoop(HDFS) configuration.
+Alluxio is based on default settting.